Darosss/TwitchChatBot/README.md

 - [] Add complete user edit
 - [] Add functionality to non sub timers
 - [] Refactor prefixes, sufixes to get from enabled modes
-- [] Add information in frontend when:
+- [] Add information about fields in frontend when:
   - [] Creating new triggers, chat commands, timers or message categories
   - [] Editing configs to understand what each config option does
+- [] Add rest of alert sounds options (fe. enabled, colors, prompts etc.)
+- [] Add more stream statistics and improve existing
+- [] Add variety chat games (fe. random numbers, jokes etc)
+- [] Add starting soon and ending screens as overlays

 ## License